-Manhattan Uber Accident Attorneys
+Manhattan Uber Accident Attorney

 After Uber began service on the West Coast in 2009, the ridesharing app quickly spread to cities throughout the United States.
 Uber began serving Manhattan residents and visitors in 2011, and has established itself as a popular alternative for people who do not want to take a yellow cab or the subway.
 Yet Uber’s presence in Manhattan also comes with an increased risk of accident and injury for pedestrians, cyclists, and others who share the road, as well as Uber riders.